JaXRTS/jaxrts/README.md

 To calculate a spectrum, use the `PlasmaState.probe()` method.

 A simple example (which generated the figure above) can be found at `doc/examples/plot_getting_started.py`.
 More examples can be found in the `doc/example` directory.

+To get an overview over all the models available, we recommend building the documentation and opening `doc/build/html/models.html`.
+This page should list all the available model keys and the models with are allowed.